Research & Publications

-The David F. Miller Center for Retailing Education and Research at the University of Florida solicits your support of a talent management research project, sponsored by the NRF Foundation, the research and education arm of the National Retail Federation Foundation and the National Association of Colleges and Employers (NACE).
+The David F. Miller Retail Center at the University of Florida solicits your support of a talent management research project, sponsored by the NRF Foundation, the research and education arm of the National Retail Federation Foundation and the National Association of Colleges and Employers (NACE).
 We are undertaking a study of retail firms' Human Resource Management (HRM) practices and their relationships to the retention of talented management trainees in early career stages.
 Facing the growing need for talented managers and the high costs of turnover in the competitive retail industry, it is extremely important that HR programs are able to identify and attract potential high performers and prevent the loss of these talented managers.
 The objective of this study is to uncover the characteristics of effective retail talent development programs - programs that effectively recruit and develop retail managers.

 Benefits to Retailers Participating in the Study

 For the retail firms participating in the study, the research findings will provide the following benefits:

 - Benchmark HRM programs against other participating retailers - Each retailer will be able to benchmark its performances of HR programs and management trainees to those of other retailers.